zerothi/sisl/docs/math.rst

 In `sisl` we strive to make the documentation as consistent as possible.
-This should make reading different parts of the documentation very simple to understand.
+This should make reading different parts of the documentation simple to understand.

 Here is a list of rules that sisl will strive to adhere to.
-Please, if you find any inconsistencies in the documentation, please let us know!
+If you find any inconsistencies in the documentation, please let us know!

 * upper case characters such as :math:`I` and :math:`J` refer